CodesOfRishi/smartcd/README.md

   <img src="https://i.imgur.com/rgkVR6v.gif">

-- You can pipe options, (with or without) arguments and as well as multiple directory paths to `smartcd`.
+- You can pipe options, (with or without) arguments and as well as multiple directory paths stored in a file to `smartcd`.

   <img src="https://i.imgur.com/gy3LPnq.gif">